Sally Nash -Learning & Research

 My passion is seeing people fulfil their potential, enhancing their wellbeing and resourcefulness.
 I believe in helping people make a bigger difference in their world as they become more authentically who they are.

-I enjoy working 1-1 with people whether in mentoring, coaching, spiritual accompanying, developing writing skills or academic support and supervision (up to PhD level).
+I enjoy working 1-to-1 with people whether in mentoring, coaching, spiritual accompanying, developing writing skills or academic support and supervision (up to PhD level).
 With organizations my desire is to see them become places where their staff flourish more fully as they become more aware as to what barriers may be that prevent this.

 I am an experienced and creative educator, trainer, researcher, mentor, coach, author, editor and practical theologian and draw on all these experiences and skills in my freelance work.
 I have worked in higher education, with third sector and faith organisations and with the NHS.